cloudius-systems/osv/README.md

 OSv can only be built on a 64-bit x86 Linux distribution.
 Please note that this means the "x86_64" or "amd64" version, not the 32-bit "i386" version.

+If you wish, you can run the script 'scripts/setup.py' as root to install all dependencies.
+Otherwise, you may follow the manual instructions below.

 First, install prerequisite packages:

 **Fedora**